MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 A: Yammer relies on and builds upon the [external collaboration settings](https://docs.microsoft.com/azure/active-directory/external-identities/delegate-invitations) offered by Azure AD.
 We recommend that you use Azure AD controls to configure external collaboration settings.

-If you want to deny external users from being added to Yammer communities while allowing external users to access rest of Microsoft 365 apps, use the External messaging security settings in the Yammer network admin settings page to deny community admins from adding external users.
+If you want to deny external users from being added to Yammer communities while allowing external users to access the rest of Microsoft 365 apps, use the External messaging security settings in the Yammer network admin settings page to deny community admins from adding external users.

 > [!NOTE]
 > When you deny external users from being added to Yammer communities, community admins will not be able to add any new external users to the Yammer communities.
 Existing external users will not be removed from Yammer communities.